yosko/yoslogin/README.md

   //check if authenticated user or anonymous if($user['isLoggedIn'] === true) {
-      //use user specific information retrieved from your implementation of getUser echo $user['mySpecificData'];

       //check if user recently entered his/her password, and didn't change IP since
       //use it for important actions such as when the user wants to change his/her email or password if($user['secure'] === true) {